Jeannette Knoll: Judicial career

 In 1982, Knoll was elected to Louisiana Court of Appeal for the Third Circuit, First District, Division A, which encompassed eight parishes for a 10-year term.
 She defeated Alfred Ameen Mansour (1925-2010) of Alexandria, fellow Democrat and state court judge, winning with 34,562 votes (53.4 percent) to 30,124 (46.6 percent).
 Mansour won his home parish, Rapides by 7,000 votes.

 In 1992, Knoll won all eight parishes to gain her second 10-year term on the appeals court.
 She defeated the Edward Larvadain, Jr., an African-American attorney from Alexandria, with 47,581 votes (81%) to 11,165 (19%).

 On September 21, 1996, Knoll was elected to the Louisiana Supreme Court seat for the Third District, which encompassed all or parts of 11 parishes.
 She defeated fellow Democrat Jack Crozier Watson, a lawyer from Lake Charles, 102,560 (54.7%) to 84,861 (45.3%) and won by a three-to-one margin in Avoyelles Parish.
 She joined the Supreme Court on January 1, 1997.
 In 2006, Knoll was unopposed for her second and final 10-year term on the high court.

 From 1972 to 1982, Knoll had been the first assistant district attorney for the 12th Judicial District Court in Marksville.
 Her husband, Jerold Edward "Eddie" Knoll, Sr. (born 1941), son of the late Edmond Knoll and the former Myrtle Humphries of Simmesport in Avoyelles Parish, a Democrat, was elected in 1976 as the 32nd district attorney for the 12th District, serving from 1977 to 2003.
 Earlier, Jeannette Knoll had served as the public defender for indigent cases in Avoyelles Parish.
 She also represented pro bono the Selective Service System board in Marksville.

 Knoll was an instructor for the Louisiana Judicial College and a past president of the Business and Professional Women's Foundation.
 In 1995 and 2002, she received the Outstanding Judicial Award from the crime-fighting interest group, Victims and Citizens Against Crime, Inc. Still another group, Louisiana Crimefighters, named her "Outstanding Jurist of the Year".

-Jeannette and Eddie Knoll have four living sons, Eddie Knoll, Jr. (born 1975), Edmond "Sonny" Humphries Knoll (born 1977), Blake Theriot Knoll (born 1980), and Jonathan Paul Knoll (born 1981).
+Jeannette and Eddie Knoll have four living sons.
 Their oldest son, Triston Kane Knoll (1971-2011), practiced law in Marksville with his father and brothers until his death in Alexandria, at the age of 39.
 He was inducted in 2007 into the Louisiana Justice Hall of Fame.

 In 2000, Knoll was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.
-She is the only current member of the Louisiana Supreme Court to have received this honor.
 Former Chief Justice Catherine D. Kimball was inducted in 2011.